Part VII: Notices

 Notices of project

-In prescribed circumstances, a constructor may also be required to give written notice to the MOL, containing prescribed information, before work begins on a project [subsection 23(2)].
+In prescribed circumstances, a constructor may also be required to give written notice to the MLITSD, containing prescribed information, before work begins on a project [subsection 23(2)].

 Content last reviewed May 2019.